 Tony introduces Rev Dr Robin Parry by explaining what Gospel Conversations is all about—expanding our view of God and that means inquiring into mystery.
-The best way to inquire is to map out the landscape of a debate—and that is exactly what Robin does in this marvellous talk.
+One of the best ways to inquire is to map out the landscape of a debate—and that is exactly what Robin does in this marvellous talk.
 He gives us a birds-eye view of the long debate over universalism.
 But he goes further—and he gives us a map to navigate the territory.
 He defines what universalism is and is not.
-He explains the different pathways that have led many orthodox Christians to consider it seriously—Bible, experience, and ‘gospel logic’.
+He explains the different pathways that have led many orthodox Christians to consider it seriously—Bible, experience, patristics, and ‘gospel logic’.
 This takes a lot of confusion and heat out of the debate and gives us a clear view of the topic.
 But it also hints at a bigger view of God, and a broader view of Christian thinking.
 Robin gives us the gift of years of learning and thought in one hour.

 This is the first talk from our Hope and Hell Conference.

 Ron gives us a crash course in Quantum Theory and explains why it has profound implications for our understanding of reality and Creation's everlasting significance.
-As the father of Quantum Theory, Niels Bohr, famously stated: “Anyone who is not shocked by Quantum Theory has not understood it.”

 This is the second talk on the incarnation in which Tony develops the expansive picture of how the incarnation defines and secures the ultimate destiny of humanity.
 This expansive vision only makes sense in a big picture of the cosmos so that is where Tony begins.
 He finishes with a summary of probably the most sophisticated framework of the incarnation that the church has developed—Irenaeus' theory of recapitulation.